CARFF: Conditional Auto-encoded Radiance Field for 3D Scene Forecasting: Method

-The current formulation allows us to model scenes with different configurations across timestamps.
+\paragraph{Formulation:} The current formulation allows us to model scenes with different configurations across timestamps.
 In order to forecast future configurations of a scene given an ego-centric view, we need to predict future latent distributions.
-We formulate the forecasting as a partially observable Markov decision process (POMDP) over the posterior distribution $q_\phi(z | I^t_{c})$ in the PC-VAE's latent space.
+We formulate the forecasting as a POMDP over the posterior distribution $q_\phi(z | I^t_{c})$ in the PC-VAE's latent space.

 During inference, we observe stochastic behaviors under occlusion, which motivates us to learn a mixture of several Gaussian distributions that potentially denote different scene possibilities.
 Therefore, we model the POMDP using a Mixture Density Network (\textit{MDN}), with multi-headed MLPs, that predicts a mixture of $K$ Gaussians.
-At any timestamp $t$ the distribution is given as: The model is conditioned on the posterior distribution $q_\phi( z_{t-1})$ to learn a predicted posterior distribution $q'_\phi(z_t | I^{t - 1}_c)$ at each timestamp.
-The predicted posterior distribution is given by the mixture of Gaussian: here, $\pi_i$, $\mu_i$, and $\sigma_i^2$ denote the mixture weight, mean, and variance of the $i^{th}$ Gaussian distribution within the posterior distribution.
+At any timestamp $t$ the distribution is given as:

+The model is conditioned on the posterior distribution $q_\phi( z_{t-1})$ to learn a predicted posterior distribution $q'_\phi(z_t | I^{t - 1}_c)$ at each timestamp.
+The predicted posterior distribution is given by the mixture of Gaussian:

+here, $\pi_i$, $\mu_i$, and $\sigma_i^2$ denote the mixture weight, mean, and variance of the $i^{th}$ Gaussian distribution within the posterior distribution.
 Here, $K$ is the total number of Gaussians.
 For brevity we remove their conditioning on the posterior $q_\phi (z_{t-1})$ and sampled latent $z_{t-1}$.
-We sample $z_{t}$ from the mixture of Gaussians $q_\phi'(z_{t})$, where $z_t$ most likely falls within one of the Gaussian modes.
-The scene configuration corresponding to the mode is reflected in the 3D scene rendered by NeRF. \paragraph{Loss:} To optimize the MDN, we minimize a negative log-likelihood function, given by:
+We sample $z_{t}$ from the mixture of Gaussians $q_\phi'(z_{t})$, where $z_t$ likely falls within one of the Gaussian modes.
+The configuration corresponding to the mode is reflected in the 3D scene rendered by NeRF. \paragraph{Loss:} To optimize the MDN, we minimize a negative log-likelihood function, given by:

 where $y_i \sim q_{\phi} (z_t)$ is sampled from the distribution of latent $z_t$, learned by the encoder, and $N$ denotes the total number of samples. \paragraph{Inference:} We consider an unseen ego-centric image and retrieve its posterior $q_\phi (z_t)$ through the encoder.
 Next, we predict the possible future posterior distribution $q'_\phi(z_{t+1})$.
 From the predicted posterior, we sample a scene latent and perform localization.
 We achieve this via (a) density probing the NeRF or (b) segmenting the rendered novel views using off-the-shelf methods such as YOLO \cite{redmon2016look} (see Fig.~\ref{fig:nvs}).
 These allow us to retrieve a corresponding Gaussian distribution $q_\phi (z_{t+1})$ in encoder latent space.
 This is auto-regressively fed back into the MDN to predict the next timestamp.
 See Fig.~\ref{fig:inference} for an overview of the pipeline.